Shared object (a ball) between clients

 I am almost there..

 I have decided to go for the tricky option: Sending a "Hit" with all the information regarding direction, velocity..
+As you predicted, each player then runs the physics on the ball and gets almost at same conclusion.

 However I haven't understood exactly how to make the server defining a sequence of RPCs and therefore check which happened first.
 Is there a function in Photon that stores a list of all the RPCs sent?
+At the moment in fact the ball gets a bit "confused" when two players hit it at almost the same time..

 Can you please en-light me on that part Tobias?